A delicious Beer Battered Fish Taco recipe that is packed with flavor! Perfectly cooked fish with a cilantro sauce and pico de gallo!

 Make Sauce: Add Cilantro Lime Sauce ingredients to a small blender or food processor.
 Blend until smooth.
 Taste and add additional salt, cilantro and/or lime as desired.
 Set aside.

-Make Slaw: In a medium bowl combine the mayo, lemon juice, white wine vinegar and a pinch of salt.
+Make Slaw: In a medium bowl combine 2 tablespoons mayo, 2 teaspoons lemon juice, 1 teaspoon white wine vinegar and a pinch of kosher salt.
 Stir to combine.
-Add cabbage and toss to coat.
+Add 2 cups angel hair cabbage and toss to coat.
 Taste and add additional salt, as desired.
 Set aside.

 Heat Oil: Use a very deep cast iron skillet (we used a 5qt. cast iron skillet - 5.5 inches deep) and fill approx. 1/2 full with the oil of your choice.
-Bring oil between 375-400 degrees F.
+Bring oil between 375-400℉.

-Combine Batter: In a large bowl, whisk together the all-purpose flour, rice flour (or cornstarch), baking powder, kosher salt, black pepper, Old Bay Seasoning and onion powder.
-Whisk in the cold beer - the consistency should be a bit thinner than pancake batter.
+Combine Batter: In a large bowl, whisk together 1 cup all-purpose flour, 1/2 cup rice flour OR cornstarch, 1 1/2 teaspoons baking powder, 1 1/2 teaspoons kosher salt, 1/4 teaspoon ground black pepper, 1/2 teaspoon Old Bay Seasoning and 1/2 teaspoon onion powder.
+Whisk in 12 oz *very cold* beer - the consistency should be a bit thinner than pancake batter.

 Build Tacos: On your tortilla of choice, add some of the slaw, a piece of crispy fish, some pico de gallo, and then a drizzle of the cilantro lime sauce on top.
 Continue this process until all tacos are built and ready to eat!